in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-vpc-security-groups-vs-nacl-comparison.md

 |--|:--:|--:|--|
 | Outbound  |    All   |        All | 0.0.0.0/0            |

-- You can create **new security groups**
+You can create **new security groups**.
+By default:
-- By default:
 - There are no inbound rules
 - Denies all inbound traffic
 - Allows all outbound traffic

-- You can add, edit and delete outbound and inbound rules
+You can add, edit and delete outbound and inbound rules.

 ## Security Groups - Important Ports